 What are the most common oral health conditions that affect the aging population?

-According to the Centers for Disease Control and Prevention (CDC), the most common oral health condition that affect the elderly is untreated tooth decay.
+According to the Centers for Disease Control and Prevention (CDC), the most common oral health condition that affect the elderly population is untreated tooth decay.
 They say, “Nearly all adults (96%) aged 65 years or older have had a cavity; 1 in 5 have untreated tooth decay.”

 Can teeth last a lifetime?